 |Value of pending counsel work||US$250 million|

 |Current arbitrator appointments||4 (2 as chair or sole)|

 |Lawyers sitting as arbitrator||2|

-This Cairo-based firm was founded in 2005 by John Matouk and Omar Bassiouny with an emphasis on corporate and M&A, project finance and capital markets, alongside its disputes work.
+Name partners John Matouk and Omar Bassiouny founded this Cairo-based firm in 2005 with an emphasis on corporate and M&A, project finance and capital markets, and disputes work.

 The team has experience as counsel in ICSID and ICC cases as well as matters before Egypt’s main arbitral institution, the Cairo Regional Centre for International Commercial Arbitration.

 Matouk heads the 16-attorney disputes group and practices arbitration across the Middle East and North Africa.
 He is a New York-qualified lawyer and a US–Egyptian dual national.

 Partner Amr Abbas acts in commercial and investment treaty cases and also serves as an adjunct professor in a Hamburg University–Cairo University joint degree programme.

 A recent addition to the team is partner Mohamed Shehata, a former general counsel at Emirati-owned mobile operator Etisalat Misr.
 Ahmed Abdelhakeem and Mohamed Sallam received promotions to counsel in 2020.